 Not only does the business provide her a rewarding career, but several other employees are also able to call it their careers, where their skills and talents are challenged and appreciated every day.

 In 2008, a sister publication was created to enhance and inspire the lives of women of Coastal Georgia.
 Elizabeth smartly hired Meredith Millen Deal as Regional Director and named the Lil’ Sis Paisley Magazine.
 With much local and regional success, they are now both busily planning Paisley’s 10th Anniversary Bash on St. Simons Island.

 The rest, as they say, is history, and they all lived happily, although very tired and busy, ever after.

 Favorite Place to Hang out: In the hands of my readers

-Favorite color to pair with pink: Lime green for fun and black for a more sophisticated look
+Favorite color to pair with turquoise: Lime green for fun and black for a more sophisticated look

-Something most people don’t know about Pink: Lots of men dig me
+Something most people don’t know about Paisley: Lots of men dig us!

 Most effective pick-up line: Want to see under my covers?